aidenybai/aidenybai/README.md

 Hi, I'm Aiden, a self taught js dev

-I'm currency a student in High School and I'm part of the Science Olympiad and Robotics teams.
+I'm currently a student in High School and I'm part of the Science Olympiad and Robotics teams.

 I spend most of my time either playing Valorant or programming.